remko/xeps/whiteboarding.md

 he has a drawing with his square on top of it.
-If Romeo applies Juliet's operation *c* directly on his current drawing, and Juliet would simply draw operation *b* on hers (once she receives the information), the drawings would be inconsistent: indeed, the order of the squares would be different.
+If Romeo applies Juliet's operation *c* directly on his current drawing, and Juliet would simply draw operation *b* on hers (once she receives the information), the drawings would be inconsistent: indeed, the order of the figures would be different.
 Therefore, instead applying operation *c* directly, Romeo needs to apply a modified version *c'*, while Juliet needs to apply a modified version *b′*, in order to converge to a common state *s<sub>4</sub>* again: